BISMARCK, N.D. — The largest shopping mall in the country is targeting workers in one of the nation’s top oil-producing areas.

-DICKINSON, N.D. — A Wyoming man who went missing in the western North Dakota oil patch has been found.
+STANLEY, N.D. — An Arkansas man working in the western North Dakota oil patch has been killed on the job.